dbojan/cloud-comparison/README.md

 -to start local 'webdav' server of your mega cloud folder, type in MEGAcmdShell window: webdav /

-(to serve "newfolder" that is created in mega cloud storage, type in: webdav newfolder)

 you can connect to webdav server using winscp, and your mega email and pass, or "connect to network drive" in windows explorer, without requiring email and pass.